Skip to main content

 Will it hurt?

-Honest answer: most of my treatments are uncomfortable.
-Lasers feel like a rubber band snap, repeated.
+Most of my treatments are uncomfortable.
+Most lasers feel like a rubber band snap, repeated; ablative CO₂ is stronger: heat, with proper numbing first.
 Injectables have a short, sharp sting.
 Microneedling is pressure and vibration.
 None of it is unbearable.
-I tell patients it is uncomfortable, not painful — and most agree after.
+I tell patients to expect discomfort rather than pain, and most agree afterwards.

 How long does a session take?

-From 20 minutes (a small laser zone) to 90 minutes (a combined protocol).
+From 30 minutes in the room (a small laser zone) to 90 minutes (a combined protocol); numbing cream, where used, adds 20 to 30 minutes of waiting.
 I'll tell you the exact timing when we plan your treatment.

 Aftercare